zaphosting/docs/en/partner-guide.md

 [](https://screensaver01.zap-hosting.com/index.php/apps/files_sharing/publicpreview/2FLZnd2qBj2q2sG?x=1920&y=587&a=true&file=chrome_1r2PNNLlAV.png&scalingup=0)

-### Advertising material
+### ▶️ Advertising material
-You need a Monecraft banner that you can put on your website?
+You need a Minecraft banner that you can put on your website?
 You are missing the ZAP logo?
 Or do you need some ideas how your panel could look like?
 Then have a look around in the drop-down menu and download all the graphics you need here.
 Besides the graphic itself, we will give you a link with which you can easily integrate your graphic.

 ![](https://screensaver01.zap-hosting.com/index.php/s/gAiaHGd3T7MHkDd/preview)